iSPIRT/bidding-auction-servers/tools/secure_invoke/python/tests/README.md

 # SecureInvoke Unit Tests

-This directory contains comprehensive unit tests for the SecureInvoke tool, organized by component.
+This directory contains comprehensive unit tests for the SecureRequestClient tool, organized by component.

 ## Test Structure